imranhsayed/react-hooks/README.md

 > * We can perform all operations in just one hook `useEffect()`, that we used to perform in three different lifecycle methods ComponentDidMount, ComponentWillUnmount and ComponentDidUpdate.
 > * For Example, we can perform all operations (effects) in one hook `useEffect()`, when we want an operation to be performed on every render.
 In classes we had to do the same operation in both ComponentDidMount and ComponentDidUpdate.
+> * Lifecycle methods of a class often contain unrelated logic, but related logic gets broken up into several methods.

 * Unlike componentDidMount or componentDidUpdate, effects scheduled with useEffect don’t block the browser from updating the screen.
 This makes your app feel more responsive.
+* Forgetting to handle componentDidUpdate properly is a common source of bugs in React applications.
+Hooks solve this problem because [effect cleanup phase](https://reactjs.org/docs/hooks-effect.html#explanation-why-effects-run-on-each-update) happens after every re-render.
+So There is no special code for handling updates because useEffect handles them by default.
+It cleans up the previous effects before applying the next effects
 * Sometimes its difficult to break components into smaller ones because the stateful logic is all over the place, making them difficult to test.

 ## Difference between State of a Class Vs Hook?